howardjohn/local-istio-development/README.md

 # local-istio-development

-Scripts and documentation for developing Istio locally
+Scripts and documentation for developing Istio locally.
+This contains supplemental information to my talk at IstioCon: https://events.istio.io/istiocon-2021/sessions/local-istio-development/.

+For the slides from the talk, see [slides.pdf](slides.pdf).

 ## Fully Cloud